qzgeog/starter-academic/content/home/slider.md

 # Duplicate an `[[item]]` block to add more slides.
 [[item]]
   title = "AI for Earth"
-  content = "Crop cycle estimation over the U.S." align = "center"  # Choose `center`, `left`, or `right`.
+  content = "n/ Crop cycle estimation over the U.S." align = "center"  # Choose `center`, `left`, or `right`.

   # Overlay a color or image (optional).